Jair Jurrjens: Long Island Ducks

-Mexican League
+Guerreros de Oaxaca

 On December 20, 2019, Jurrjens signed with the Algodoneros de Unión Laguna of the Mexican League for the 2020 season.
 Jurrjens did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 He later became a free agent.

 On June 7, 2021, Jurrjens signed with the Guerreros de Oaxaca of the Mexican League.
-He made 7 starts, going 3-1 with a 4.26 ERA and 25 strikeouts in 38 innings.
+He made 7 starts, going 3–1 with a 4.26 ERA and 25 strikeouts in 38 innings.
 Jurrjens became a free agent following the season.

+Acereros de Monclova

 On May 17, 2022, Jurrjens signed with the Saraperos de Saltillo of the Mexican League.
-However, he was released on May 25, 2022, without making an official appearance for the team.
+However, he was released on May 25, without making an official appearance for the team.
+On July 1, Jurrjens signed with the Acereros de Monclova of the Mexican League.
+He made one scoreless appearance for Monclova and became a free agent following the season.

+Olmecas de Tabasco

-On July 1, 2022, Jurrjens signed with the Acereros de Monclova of the Mexican League.
+On May 4, 2024, Jurrjens signed with the Olmecas de Tabasco of the Mexican League.
+He made one start for Tabasco, allowing four runs on four walks and one hit across 1 1/3 innings.
+Jurrjens was released by the Olmecas on May 7.

+Lincoln Saltdogs

+On April 16, 2025, Jurrjens signed with the Lincoln Saltdogs of the American Association of Professional Baseball.
+He made one start for Lincoln, taking the loss after allowing eight runs on seven hits with two strikeouts across 1 2/3 innings pitched.
+Jurrjens was released by the Saltdogs on May 13.

 International career

-Jurrjens played for Team Netherlands in the 2017 World Baseball Classic.